apptainer/singularity-userdocs/mpi.rst

   - The user must ensure that the host MPI is compatible with the MPI used to compile and install the application in the container.

-The creation of a Singularity container based on the bind model is based on the following steps:
+The creation of a Singularity container for the bind model is based on the following steps:

 1. Compile your application on a system with the target MPI implementation, as you would do to install your application on any system.